 From a marketing perspective, companies have had to dramatically adapt their business practices to continue to serve the needs of their customers, while simultaneously keeping their doors, figuratively, open.
 In the wake of lockdowns, mask mandates, and other COVID-19 precautions, creativity has become a business owner’s best friend.

-A space that has seen ebbs and flows, long before the onset of the pandemic, is e-commerce sales.
+A space that has seen ebbs and flows, long before the onset of the pandemic, is online sales.
 When lockdowns began in March 2020, businesses across the nation were each presented with a unique problem: serving customers without having them physically in their establishment.
 E-commerce has been a staple for major companies like Amazon for years, but now small brick and mortar businesses and those unfamiliar with the e-commerce space, had to find a way to connect with, and serve, customers digitally.

 How Much Did U.S. Consumers Spend on E-commerce in 2020?